 However, obesity is not the only risk factor for heart disease.
 Some children have a higher hereditary likelihood of developing high cholesterol or blood pressure.
-Some have heart defects present at birth that require lifelong monitoring and treatment.
+Some have congenital heart defects that require lifelong monitoring and treatment.
 Others may suffer from chronic illnesses – like type 1 diabetes – or genetic syndromes that raise their risk.

 Screening for heart disease in children is important, especially if they have known risk factors, including: